 Some ideas include:

-- Getting his own diapers and wipes
+- Getting his diapers and wipes

 - Bringing his plate back to the kitchen

-- Getting his own snacks
+- Getting his snacks

-- Dressing himself in the mornings
+- Dressing in the mornings

 Set expectations so that he’s a little less surprised when the big day arrives.
 Talk about bringing home two babies or that you’ll be nursing and changing diapers.
 He’ll still have to adjust once they’re home, but he can refer to past conversations you’ve had about these expectations.

 And finally, start transitioning him into any new changes he might go through with their arrival.
 For instance, assemble the twin bed he’ll eventually sleep in, or research preschools you want him to attend.
-That way, he’ll have more time to adjust to these changes long before the twins arrive.
+That way, he can have more time to adjust to these changes long before the twins arrive.

 5. Get your maternity leave organized